-The vast majority of installations are similar, with the Series II Modem being used to dial up a remote installation where the call is automatically answered.
-Your Series II Modem has a default configuration to dial another 33,600 bps modem that support error correction, data compression and flow control.
-If the answering modem is not compatible, the Modem can match protocols, provided the protocols are industry standard (i.e., ITU or Bell) and not proprietary.
+The vast majority of installations are similar, with the modem being used to dial up a remote installation where the call is automatically answered.
+Your modem has a default configuration to dial another modem that supports error correction, data compression and flow control.
+If the answering modem is not compatible, the MultiModem can match protocols, provided the protocols are industry standard (i.e., ITU or Bell) and not proprietary.

-The &W command, used in conjunction with specific other AT commands and S-Registers, can re-configure the Modem to conform to a specific application.
-The command AT&WO (or AT&W) causes the modem to store its current parameters in its nonvolatile RAM.
-The command also sets the modem upon power up, or when it is reset with an ATZ command, the modem reads all of its configuration and S-Register parameters from RAM, and not from the factory settings in ROM (note that you may recall factory installed defaults by entering AT&F8&WO).
+The &W command, used in conjunction with specific other AT commands and S-Registers, can reconfigure the modem to conform to a specific application.
+The command AT&W0 (or AT&W) causes the modem to store its current parameters in its nonvolatile RAM.
+The command also sets the modem upon power up, or when it is reset with an ATZ command, the modem reads all of its configuration and S-Register parameters from RAM, and not from the factory settings in ROM (note you may recall factory installed defaults by entering AT&F8&W0).
 The &W command changes the configuration parameters stored in RAM that you specifically intend to alter.
 All other default parameters remain unchanged.